mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Pattern

-Pattern must include all of the following:
+Pattern must include all of the  items:

 - First character is a digit or a letter from this set (C, F, G, H, J, K)
 - Three digits